caict-4iot-dev/DIDCore-Identity-Matrix/README.md

 ## About the author

-Adhering to the concept of open source and openness, the CAICT has fully opened the Spark "BID-Core-SDK-JS" to the community and the public, helping partners in the whole industry to improve the efficiency of data value circulation and achieve data value transformation.
+Adhering to the concept of open source and openness, the CAICT has fully opened the Spark "DIDCore-Identity-Matrix" to the community and the public, helping partners in the whole industry to improve the efficiency of data value circulation and achieve data value transformation.

 ## License